kriber82/AdventOfCraft2024/exercise/kotlin/day05/thoughts.md

   - (Design choice: Are EIDs Strings or numbers?
 Or a number for each field?)
   - Valid EIDs with Valid Serial numbers (Some? all?, probably property based)
   - Invalid EID due to serial number = 0
-  - Valid EIDs with control key matching previous digits modulo 97
-    - Might first need to test-drive forming the number of first 6 digits
-    - concept not entirely clear yet, checking example EID:
-      - 198007 % 97 = 30 => not just modulo
-      - complement to 97 => 97 - x => 97 - 30 = 67 ☑
-    - Some examples of calculating the control key
-      - maybe individual test for modulo
-      - maybe individual test for complement
-      - might also be candidates for "fake it till you make it" / triangulation
-  - Invalid EIDs due to control key not matching
   - Invalid EIDs due to more than 8 digits
   - Invalid EIDs due to less than 8 digits